-Roberts Wesleyan College Chorale
+Roberts Wesleyan University Chorale

 Dr. Adam Potter, conductor

-The Roberts Chorale is Roberts Wesleyan College’s premier vocal ensemble, devoted to the study and performance of high-quality choral music from diverse styles, musical eras, languages, and cultures.
+The Roberts Chorale is Roberts Wesleyan University’s premier vocal ensemble, devoted to the study and performance of high-quality choral music from diverse styles, musical eras, languages, and cultures.
 Bonded by a passion for compelling musical performance and a desire for meaningful Christian fellowship, the Chorale is an ensemble of talented singer-artists who combine their gifts to cultivate excellence in choral singing.

 The Roberts Chorale Mission Statement

 We are a family of diverse musicians united to sing for the glory of God.
 Striving to serve as God’s instruments, we seek to enlighten others to the reality of God’s love.
 Recognizing that our music is a gift from God, we express ourselves humbly and honestly through song.

 Our purpose as an ensemble and as individuals is to

 - Return the beauty God has given us,